Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Content-Editing/Content-Editing.md

 ## Metadata & Information

-- `change-metadata`: Change the metadata of a PDF, including author name, title, subject, keywords, creation date, and more.
+- `update-metadata` (UI: "Change Metadata"): Change the metadata of a PDF, including author name, title, subject, keywords, creation date, and more.

 - `get-info-on-pdf`: Extract and display comprehensive information about a PDF including:
   - PDF version and file size